BRUNETTO LATINO, MAESTRO DI DANTE ALIGHIERI:

 Preface

-in Florentine politics, then, exiled, travelling to Spain and France,
+active in Florentine politics, then, exiled, travelling to Spain

-following that returning to his native city, as well as perhaps
+and France, following that returning to his native city, as well

-travelling as far afield as Aragon, Constantinople and Outremer, during
+as perhaps travelling as far afield as Aragon, Constantinople

-in French and Italian, as well as writing Latin letters of state.
-His
+Italian, as well as writing Latin letters of state.
+His writing

-Italian.
-He is both a Florentine and a European
+and in Italian.
+He is both a Florentine and a European writer.

-hand when in Italian and French, though French scribes copy them
+in Italian and French, though French scribes copy them out in

 in a fine Humanist script.
 There are several major divisions in